As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 - Sardines: Contains high levels of healthy proteins, Vitamin B12, Vitamin D, coenzyme Q10, and omega-3.
 While most people worry about mercury in fish, Sardines have a small life cycle and a safe diet that makes them less likely to have mercury.

-- Beef: The best beef should be well cooked and dehydrated.
-Just like humans, your pooch will love it served as beef jerky treats.
+- Beef: Just like humans, your pooch will love it served as beef jerky treats.

 - Eggs: You don’t want to add extra fat to your dog treats, so hard-boiled or scrambled eggs should be your preferred option.